Samarkand, Uzbekistan

 Jacobi’s Stay in Samarkand: December 7 to 10, 1932

 The ancient city of Samarkand, which became a UNESCO World Heritage Site in 1993, has a long and rich history.
 Like Bukhara, it is one of the oldest cities in Central Asia—part of the city dates as far back as 1500 BCE to the Early Iron Age (Yücel 150.)
 Located along the Silk Road, Samarkand welcomed merchants bringing goods from Europe, China, the Middle East, and India to its markets.
 In addition to its prosperity as a center of trade, the area has been known for its agriculture.
 The city is located between two rivers, the Darya and Syr Darya Rivers, in the oasis of Zarafashan.
-The fertile soil surrounding Samarkand made it the agricultural center of Central Asia (151.)
+The fertile soil surrounding Samarkand made it the agricultural center of Central Asia as well (151.)

 As a nexus of trade and agricultural production, Samarkand was a highly desirable city.
-Over the years, it was conquered by some of the most powerful rulers and empires in history, such as the Achaemenid king Darius (in the 6th century BCE), Alexander the Great (4th century BCE), and the Sogdians (ca. 3rd to 8th centuries CE), before it was claimed during the Muslin conquest in the 8th century (Yücel 154.)
+Over the years, it was conquered by some of the most powerful rulers and empires in history, such as the Achaemenid king Darius (in the 6th century BCE), Alexander the Great (4th century BCE), and the Sogdians (ca. 3rd to 8th centuries CE), before it was claimed during the Muslin conquest in the 8th century (Yücel 154).
 In 1220, Genghis Khan sacked Samarkand, but Timur, founder of the Timurid dynasty (1370-1857), established it as his capital in 1369 and greatly enhanced the architectural monuments, and the culture, of the city.

 Timur made sure his capital reflected the glory and might of his empire.
 He expanded the city through suburbs named after major cities he had conquered, such as Baghdad, Damascus, Cairo, and Sultaniya (Marozzi 210-211, Yücel 158-159).
 As a result of his conquests, Timur brought artisans from his newly conquered territories—masons, builders, and gem-cutters from Delhi; silversmiths, gunsmiths, and rope-makers from Asia Minor, to embellish his capital (Marozzi 208, Yücel 159).
 Under the Timurids, Samarkand developed into one of the world’s centers of art and science.
 Russians took the city in 1868 when they incorporated the region into the Russian Empire; this area then became the Uzbek Soviet Socialist Republic in 1925.

 In the 1930s, one approached the old town in Samarkand by way of “long, tree-lined avenues” that ran past the Russian settlement (MacLean 73).
-Buildings were made of mudbrick, while the important Islamic monuments in the ancient city center had domes and portals with glittering mosaic decorations in blue, turquoise, and gold.
+Buildings were made of mudbrick, while important Islamic monuments in the ancient city center had domes and monumental portals with glittering mosaic decorations in blue, turquoise, and gold.
 In the center is one of the most impressive public squares in Islamic architecture, the Timurid Registan, framed on three sides with splendid madrassas, or Islamic schools.
 Timur commissioned many other world-renowned monuments for Samarkand, including the Bibi Khanum mosque complex; the Gur-I Amir Mausoleum, where Timur and one of his grandsons are buried; and the Shah-I Zinda necropolis, which includes the tombs of important military and government figures, as well as many of Timur’s relatives (there is even a tomb for his wet nurse!)
 (Maillart 213).

 Contributors: Marina Schneider, Eleanor Hight